serthilal/serthilal.github.io/_pages/research.md

 ---

-I study the impact of foreign rebel support on interstate relations.
-Specifically, I examine how states respond to foreign rebel support and how it affects interstate conflict.
-As a secondary agenda, I study authoritarian regime practices, such as the effects of conflict on term limit evasions.

 ## Publications

 - Sert, Hilal and Anthony J. DeMattee.
 Forthcoming.
 “The Role of Militarized Interstate Disputes in Presidential Term Limit Evasions: From Crisis to Consolidation.”
 Journal of Peace Research.
 DOI: 10.1093/jopres/xjag078.